bpoldrack/cbbs-imaging-container-mriqc/README.md

 # cbbs-imaging-container-mriqc

-mriqc singularity container pulled from official dockerhub repository
+This repository contains a mriqc singularity container converted from the official Docker [repository](docker://poldracklab/mriqc:latest) image.

+The image was created using `singularity build`.